coollabsio/documentation-coolify/docs/knowledge-base/proxy/traefik/redirects.md

 docker inspect <container-id>
 ```

-You can additionally check the traefik container logs, by finding the traefik container id and then running
+You can additionally check the traefik container logs, by running

 ```bash
 docker logs -f coolify-proxy